Creating room in your home for new gifts and toys through home organization after Christmas.

 Christmas is a wonderful season of giving.
 Everything seems to have a special sparkle and glow about it.
 Our hearts are more giving, our spirits are higher, but after the holiday we often find our homes feeling stuffed and overwhelming.

 This one seems to be the biggest issue for families.
-You already felt like your children had enough toys before Christmas, but now that their wishlists have been fulfilled, you feel like the toy box will explode at the seams.
+You already felt like your children had enough toys before Christmas, but now that their wishlists have been fulfilled, you feel like the toy box (or playroom) will explode at the seams.

 Prep your children beforehand by talking about how some children aren’t as lucky as they are to get toys for Christmas.
 It helps to point out toys they don’t play with anymore that are still hanging around and how another child would love to have a toy like that.
 It gets your children thinking about what they do like to play with.